CANADIAN GOLF MAGAZINE RATING:

 We know you don’t know Cherry Hill Club.
 It’s a lowly club located about 30 minutes from the tourist mecca that is Niagara Falls in the quaint Lake Erie town of Ridgeway.
 It occupies a subtle property, has an understated traditional clubhouse and is hidden from view to those who regularly pass by its northern boundary on Kings Highway #3.

 Our tee time was early on a weekday afternoon and, on arrival, we realized we would be one of only a handful of groups teeing off that day.
 The parking lot had only a smattering of vehicles…many from the other side of the border.
-Cherry Hill Club proves popular with our neighbours to the south and there are members who can trace their lineage at the club multiple generations back to 1922.
+Cherry Hill proves popular with our neighbours to the south and there are members who can trace their lineage at the club back multiple generations to 1922.

 Needless to say we were excited to get our first look at the course that has hosted not only the PGA TOUR Canada but the Canadian Open and CPGA Championship in years past.